 The curriculum of the Master of PSIA is comprised of courses in the following subfields of the discipline: political theory, methodology, international relations, comparative politics, public administration, public policy, development policy, and economics.
 Courses are offered in each of these fields throughout the students’ two years of study.
 Most courses represent approximately three hours of class attendance per week by the student.

 The curriculum is divided into first and second year courses.
-In the first year all courses are required, with students taking five courses each semester.
-In the second year, students choose eight elective courses (four each semester) from a range of options and in their final semester a capstone requirement.
+In the first year students take four courses each semester.
+In the second year (including summer), students choose elective courses from a range of options and complete a capstone requirement.

 If a student wishes to take a different number of courses each semester than this (as long as the total number of courses remains same), he/she needs the permission of the Program Chair.
 Students may also, with the permission of the PSIA Program Chair, take courses from other programs in AUA (to substitute for PSIA courses).
 Some second-year courses have prerequisites.
 Please check with the instructor or consult the AUA Catalog for details.